How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

 • Estate and legacy planning

-When these elements are coordinated thoughtfully, investors may be able to make more informed decisions about how and when to use different types of accounts.
+When these elements are evaluated together, investors may be better positioned to make informed decisions about how different account types and investment strategies fit within their overall financial plan.

 The Bottom Line

-Taxes are an unavoidable part of investing, but thoughtful planning may help reduce unnecessary tax drag.
+Taxes are an important part of investing, and thoughtful planning may help reduce unnecessary tax drag in some situations.

-If you would like a second opinion on the tax efficiency of your current investment strategy, BDB Wealth Advisors welcomes the opportunity to have a conversation.
+If you would like a second opinion on whether your current investment strategy is aligned with your overall tax and financial planning objectives, BDB Wealth Advisors would welcome the opportunity to connect.

-Disclosure: This material is provided for informational and educational purposes only and should not be considered tax, legal, or investment advice.
-Investors should consult with a qualified tax professional regarding their specific circumstances.
+Disclosure: This material is provided for informational and educational purposes only and should not be construed as tax, legal, or investment advice, or as a recommendation to buy or sell any security.
+Tax-efficient strategies are not suitable for all investors, and the effectiveness of any strategy depends on an investor’s individual facts and circumstances.
+Tax laws, rates, and interpretations may change over time.
+Investors should consult with a qualified tax professional and financial professional regarding their specific situation.
 All investments involve risk, including the possible loss of principal.

 Next